QuickBooks HelpQuickBooksHelpIntuit

 Statement with monthly fee_QBPayments_US_Ext_091721.PNG

-Discount fees are the fees paid by a merchant to their customer’s card-issuing bank and card associations.
-This will let you process a payment on a network like Visa without having actual cash available.
-In some cases, such as American Express, the card-issuing bank, and the card association are the same company.
-In the case of Intuit, these would be the fees based on your processing fee rates.
+Discount fees are fees paid by a merchant to their customer’s card-issuing bank and card associations.
+In some cases, the card-issuing bank and the card association are the same company (American Express).

 An authorization fee is a per-transaction fee that applies to all credit cards that Intuit assesses.

-Why doesn’t my fee counts match the number of transactions?
+Fee counts don't match the number of transactions

 Fees for some transactions processed near the end of the month may show on the next month's statement.

-• Swipe cards whenever possible.
-Swiped rates are significantly lower.
-You can order a GoPayment card reader via the GoPayment mobile app.
+• Swipe cards whenever you can.
+Swiped rates are lower.
+You can order a GoPayment card reader through the GoPayment mobile app.

 • Reverse bad sales before batch time (to void instead of refund).